Beginner’s Guide: How To Get More Freelance Jobs At Upwork

 7. Write An Awesome Cover Letter

 Your cover letter should be no less than mind-blowing.
-A cover letter is the first thing that the client sees when you bid for a job.
-A badly written cover letter may simply be discarded, and the client may not even have a look at your profile and portfolio to know more about you.
+A cover letter is one the first things that the client sees when you bid for a job.
+A badly written cover letter may simply be discarded, and you will the client won't even consider you for an interview.

 Keep your cover letter short and to the point.
 A client who has dozens of cover letters to read, may not bother reading long ones until the end and so may skip some important points you mentioned at the end.